ElektroStudios/PS3-Quick-Disc-Decryptor/README.md

     ❗ Note that the program will **not** perform a recursive \*.iso file search.

-#### Decryption keys
+### Decryption keys

 To use this program you will need decryption keys for the **Redump**'s encrypted PS3 ISO files, which are distributed as plain text files that each contain a string of 32 characters long.

-1. Download a package with thousands of PS3 decryption keys from one of these links:
+1. Download the desired PS3 decryption keys from one of these links:

     - [Archive.org](https://archive.org/download/video_game_keys_and_sbi) (*only need to download the "Disc Keys TXT" zipped archive from here*)
     - [Myrient](https://myrient.erista.me/files/Redump/Sony%20-%20PlayStation%203%20-%20Disc%20Keys%20TXT/)